seanmwinn/cilium/Documentation/operations/upgrade.rst

   install --set ipv4.enabled=true``.
 The following section calls out specific values where the prefix cannot be simply dropped followed by a full table of old and new Helm values.
+* In case the BPF kube-proxy replacement is enabled under direct routing operation as well as BPF-based masquerading, then the agent will probe the underlying kernel for availability of BPF-based routing and neighbor resolution in the host namespace (Linux kernel v5.10 and onwards) instead of pushing the packet up the stack.
+This allows for throughput and latency improvements, but it also means that netfilter/iptables rules in the host namespace are not considered.
+  To opt-out from this behavior, the Helm option ``bpf.hostRouting=true`` can be used.
+If the underlying kernel does not implement the needed features, then the agent will fallback and rely on host routing automatically.

 .. _1.9_helm_options: